FAQ's for Lawyers

 MLAO is based on the walk-in clinic model where clients request brief advice and counsel about a specific civil legal issue from a volunteer lawyer.
 Lawyers provide information and basic legal advice without any expectation of long-term representation.

 Users who meet eligibility criteria affirm the user agreement, create a username and password, post a request for legal advice information, and provide facts about their case that will help the lawyer answer the question.
 Users will be asked to select a category (such as "housing" or "family") that best describes their question.
 The lawyer may ask for additional information before responding to the user's request, but the user will have a choice to respond to that request or not.
 A user's name, county, opposing party information, and county of venue for open legal matters will be shared with the attorney.
 Users are informed that there is no guarantee that a question will be answered.
-If a question is not answered within 14 days, the user will receive an email from the website administrator instructing the user to seek assistance elsewhere.
-The user will also be provided with a list of additional resources.
+If a question is not answered, the user will receive a response from the website administrator with referrals and a list of additional resources.

 Lawyers who would like to participate must create a username and password, provide contact information and their attorney ID number, sign the lawyer use agreement, and request approval from the website administrator.
 Before the lawyer's account is activated, the website administrator checks to ensure the lawyer is licensed in Minnesota and is in good standing with the Lawyers Professional Responsibility Board.
 Once a lawyer has been approved by the website administrator, the lawyer receives an email notification and can begin answering user questions.